sdiehl/wiwinwlh/tutorial.md

 addA f g = f &&& g >>> arr (\ (y, z) -> y + z)
 ```

-In practice this notation is not used often and in the future may become deprecated.
+In practice this notation is not often used and may become deprecated in the
+future.

 See: [Arrow Notation](https://downloads.haskell.org/~ghc/7.8.3/docs/html/users_guide/arrow-notation.html)